Live on Earth (Star One album)

-Live on Earth is the first live CD and DVD by Arjen Anthony Lucassen progressive metal project/supergroup Star One.
+Live on Earth is the first live CD and DVD by Dutch singer and musician Arjen Anthony Lucassen's progressive metal project/supergroup Star One.
 It features songs from their debut album Space Metal, but also numerous songs from Lucassen's other project Ayreon.

 The album was recorded live on 5 October 2002 at Lucky & Co in Rijssen, Netherlands by Andreas Grotenhoff (audial mobile-Recording studio, Germany) and is the first live album Lucassen had ever recorded.